Hamiltonian Forging of a Thermofield Double: Simulations and Results

 \section{Simulations and Results}

-Selecting an adequate variational ansatz for the circuit that generates $U(\theta)$ is necessary in order to forge the TFD as the ground state of $H_{tot}$ \cite{eddins2022doubling}.
-As any other variational algorithm, it can suffer from trainability issues such as local minima or barren plateaus.
-Moreover, it also has to be expressive enough for the ansatz to approximate as a unitary change of basis onto the eigenstate basis.
+Selecting an adequate variational ansatz for the circuit $U(\btheta)$ is necessary in order to forge the TFD as the ground state of $H_{tot}$ \cite{eddins2022doubling}.
+As any other variational algorithm, it can suffer from trainability issues such as local minima or barren plateaus \cite{larocca2024review}.
+Moreover, it also has to be expressive enough for the ansatz to approximate the unitary change to the basis $\ket{E_i}$ of eigenstates of $H$.